 Solicitor, Clinical Negligence

-Michelle covers all aspects of medical and dental negligence work but has particular strengths and interests in supporting people in cases relating to the diagnosis and treatment of cancer and orthopaedic claims relating to lower and upper limbs and the spine.
-Michelle is also experienced in handling claims relating to GP errors, delayed diagnosis and cases where patients have suffered harm due to surgical errors.
+Michelle covers all aspects of medical negligence work and has particular strengths and interests in supporting people in cases relating to the delayed diagnosis and treatment of cancer, obstetric errors and orthopaedic claims relating to lower and upper limbs and the spine, specifically those cases relating to Cauda Equina Syndrome.
+Michelle is experienced in handling claims relating to both GP errors and hospital errors.

 The incident sparked a national safety alert as the local coroner wrote to NHS England highlighting his concerns that more deaths could be caused if changes are not made on hospital wards and lessons learned.